tidyverse/tidyups/002-tidyr-stringr.md

 (e.g. ignoring case) is very different.
 In the past, we have kept stringr out of tidyr dependencies because it can be expensive/painful to build stringi on linux.
-However, most tidyverse users will have stringr installed, and RSPM makes stringi easier to install, so it would be nice to use it if available, following the footsteps laid by [Radix Ordering in](https://github.com/tidyverse/tidyups/blob/main/003-dplyr-radix-ordering.md) [`dplyr::arrange()`](https://github.com/tidyverse/tidyups/blob/main/003-dplyr-radix-ordering.md).
+However, most tidyverse users will have stringr installed, and RSPM (RStudio Package Manager) makes stringi easier to install, so it would be nice to use it if available, following the footsteps laid by [Radix Ordering in](https://github.com/tidyverse/tidyups/blob/main/003-dplyr-radix-ordering.md) [`dplyr::arrange()`](https://github.com/tidyverse/tidyups/blob/main/003-dplyr-radix-ordering.md).